CompilersConstructionInnopolis/README/README.md

 ; Therefore, 'sum' is resolved as (Int Int -> Int) function (sum 5 4)

-; Since 'sum' was infered as (Int Int -> Int) function, here you'll get a compile error because arguments must be integers, not doubles.
+; Since 'sum' was inferred as (Int Int -> Int) function, here you'll get a compile error because arguments must be integers, not doubles.
 ; (sum 4.4 2.3)
 ```

 # Typing rules

 * Type of the function :
-Everything before `->` is types of arguments of function
+Everything before `->` is the type of argument of the function
 Everything after `->` is returned type of function
 ```
 (functype sum (Num Num -> Num)) ; function takes 2 arguments of type Num and return type Num